scootyboots/react-chrome-extension-starter/README.md

+`npm install` to get started

+`npm run build:watch` for development

+import unpacked extension from the `dist` directory

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.